 Madama Butterfly (San Diego Opera) May 9, 12, 15, 17 and 20, 2009

 Carlo Ventre’s recent San Diego Opera performances as Verdi’s “Rhadames” demonstrated that Ventre should be considered as one of the leading tenors of our day.
-He returns to San Diego as Racette’s Pinkerton.
-Malcolm MacKenzie is the consul, Sharpless.
+Francesco Zambello’s production will be used.
+Garnett Bruce will be the stage director.

 Tosca (San Francisco Opera) June 2, 5, 11, 14, 17, 20, 23 and 26, 2009

-Tosca is scheduled to be the debut role of Adrianne Pieczonka at San Francisco Opera, and Lado Ataneli will debut there also as the Baron Scarpia.
-Robert Aronica returns to the War Memorial as Mario Cavaradossi.
-The production is Thierry Bosquet’s elegant sets (which replaced the revelatory Ponnelle “Tosca” now owned by San Diego Opera) are inspired by the original sets that opened the War Memorial Opera House in 1932.
-Lofti Mansouri is to be the stage director, with Marco Armiliato conducting.
+The production is Thierry Bosquet’s, whose elegant sets (which replaced the revelatory Ponnelle “Tosca” now owned by San Diego Opera) are inspired by the original sets that opened the War Memorial Opera House in 1932.
+Lotfi Mansouri is to be the stage director, with Marco Armiliato conducting.